-Taking a daily cranberry supplement with 36 mg of proanthocyanidins (PACs) can help fend off bacteria from sticking to your bladder wall before they have a chance to hang around and cause an infection.
+Studies have shown that it takes 36 mg of proanthocyanidins (PACs) to help fend off bacteria from sticking to your bladder wall before they have a chance to hang around and cause an infection.
 You can get this level of PACs in 8-10 oz of 27% cranberry juice, 1 ½ cups of fresh cranberries, ½ cup of cranberry sauce and 1 ounce of sweetened dried cranberries.

 Once you have a UTI, you may be more prone to have another.
 Therefore, it is worthwhile to do as much as you can to prevent them from recurring.
 If you’re postmenopausal, speak to your healthcare professional about ways to increase vaginal pH, since it naturally declines with the decline of estrogen.

 If you experience incontinence, strengthening your pelvic floor muscles can be a first step toward allowing you to drink adequate fluids to help stave off a UTI.
-Taking a high-quality cranberry supplement made from whole cranberries that supplies 36 mg PAC or drinking cranberry juice daily can be an effective way to decrease your chance of having another infection.
+Adding some cranberry to your daily meal routine can be an effective way to decrease your chance of having another infection.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.